liumuqiGit/learngit/readme.txt

-GIT is a version control system git is free software
+GIT is a distributed version control system.
+Git is free software.
+It is my second times to learn git.